Looking after your hat

 Rain protector is worth thinking about for hats made of canvas, felt or straw.
 Scotchguard can be applied to waterproof you hat although some manufacturers do not recommend this and prefer silicone based waterproofer.

-Do not expose your hat to heat from stoves, radiators, lamps and car windows.
+Do not expose your hat to direct heat from stoves, radiators, lamps and car windows.
 The combination of heat and perspiration will shrink the sweatband.
-Never leave your hat in a car or sun as the heat may cause it to lose shape and the sweatband, cotton, wool or leather, could shrink or distort.
+Never leave your hat in a hot car or sun as the heat may cause it to lose shape and the sweatband, cotton, wool or leather, could shrink or distort.

 To keep perspiration and hair dressing from penetrating to the outside of the straw, occasionally turn down the sweatband so it can dry between wearings.